daguenther/Z2A/Procedures/Administration.md

 Additional discussion will be with only parents

 * Screen time
-* Pornography
+* People kids meet online
-* Different online communites students become part of (some are better then others)
+* Exposure to violence, language, pornography

 # Cyber Bulling